msjun23/RL-based-Navigation/README.md

 This project was worked on 'Machine Learning and Programming(MEU5053.01-00)' class project

-# Summery
+# Summary

-- Our goal is to navigate mobile robot to its destination without encountering any collisions.
+- Our goal is to navigate a mobile robot to its destination without any collisions.
 At ICRA 2024, [the BARN challenge](https://cs.gmu.edu/~xiao/Research/BARN_Challenge/BARN_Challenge24.html) has been performing navigation missions on the simulated BARN dataset.
-- [LFH(Learning from Hallucination)](https://cs.gmu.edu/~xiao/papers/hallucination.pdf) is a benchmark model applied in constrained environments, but there are mismatch with real-world environments and limited generalization.
+- [LFH(Learning from Hallucination)](https://cs.gmu.edu/~xiao/papers/hallucination.pdf) is a benchmark model applied in constrained environments, there is a mismatch with real-world environments and limited generalization.

     → Utilize RL models to generalize of the navigation model